ricardo460/fermat-org/README.md

   }
 }

-//Correct, this way way cargar will be called for every iteration of for and with its respective values function foo() {
+//Correct, this way "cargar" will be called for every iteration of for and with its respective values function foo() {
   //...
   var cargar = function(textura) {